mikegoatly/lifti/docs/content/en/docs/Index construction/WithQueryParser.md

 Allows you to provide your own implementation of `IQueryParser` capable of parsing text into an `IQuery`.

+To see an example of a custom `IQueryParser` implementation, see this [blog post](https://www.goatly.net/post/custom-query-parsers-with-lifti/).

 ## Configuring the default LIFTI `QueryParser`

 `FullTextIndexBuilder<TKey> WithQueryParser(Func<QueryParserBuilder, QueryParserBuilder> optionsBuilder)`